maxgenest/kanedama/datascience/README.md

 Set up a prediction function that takes an account, a list of transactions recorded on the account, and ouputs a prediction for the aggregated next month outgoing for that account.

 Outgoing is defined as the sum of all transactions with `< 0` amount over a certain time-period.
-So to get the monthly outgoing, you can sum the transactions over monthly periods.
+So to get the monthly outgoing, you can sum the negative transactions over monthly periods.

 > **Tip 1.** It might make more sense to define a month as a 30 day period rather than the month itself since the snapshots can be taken at any point during the month and not necessarily at the end.

-> **Tip 2.** By combining the transactions and accounts data you should be able to reverse the balance of the account back through time (back to the oldest transaction date for the account).
-This information might be useful as a feature of your predicting model.

 # Delivery